 During your second year, you will also undertake a research project on electrical or thermo-mechanical energy, or on one of energy’s technical-economic aspects for your Master’s thesis.
 During your thesis you will learn to integrate and apply the knowledge and skills acquired throughout the programme.
 Each year, the programme directors and the directors of InnoEnergy Benelux award a prize for the best thesis on innovation and the best on entrepreneurship.

-Details of the syllabus and course structure of the MSc Energy for Smart Cities programme, including mandatory modules and minimum credit points needed to proceed with the programme are available here.
+Details of the syllabus and course structure, including mandatory modules and minimum credit points needed to proceed with the programme, are available here.